 We will setup the transient simulations to investigate the termination of Green Sahara.
-The planned transient simulation will be about 2,000 years long from 6,500 BP to 4,500 BP.
+The planned transient simulation will be about 3,000 years long from 7,500 BP to 4,500 BP.
 This simulation will provide a comprehensive understanding of the vegetation feedbacks in the transition phases together with the possibility of having multiple equilibria in Northern Africa.

 We have already implemented the orbital forcing into EC-Earth, therefore the orbital forcing will be internally calculated in the model.
 The vegetation properties will be updated dynamically by LPJ-GUESS, in response to observed greenhouse gas (CO2) forcing and the climate generated by IFS in response to orbital forcing and the same CO2 time series.
 We will develop a dust reconstruction based on the proxy data available (Adkins et al. 2006; deMenocal et al. 2000).
-The reconstructions will be done in a simplified manner as we did in our previous study, by directly scaling present day Saharan emission using dust flux from proxy off the coast of Northern Africa (Pausata et al., 2016).
-Alternatively, the dust evolution can be reconstructed in a more detailed fashion using a dust model (Stanelle et al. 2014) in close collaboration with PhD student Sabine Egerer and Prof. Martin Claussen at MPI institution, Germany.
+Alternatively, we will turn on the interactive dust EC-earth TM5 component, through close collaboration with Finnish group.